-A thorough resource allocation plan is the essence of project management every successful project.
+A thorough resource allocation plan is the essence of project management for every successful project.

-Project managers are required to decide on an optimal resource allocation plan encompassing variables such as the quantity, skills, products, projects, and ideas; to support the organization's growth.
+Project managers are required to decide an optimal project resource allocation plan encompassing variables such as the quantity, skills, products, projects, and ideas; to support the organization's growth.

 But from people, equipment, materials, time, and knowledge, there are different kinds of resources involved.
 Moreover, any change in the project schedule could require a restructuring of all the allocated resources.